The National Archives of Australia has many records about First Australians.

 The Koorie Records Unit promotes awareness about records relating to Aboriginal people held by the Public Record Office Victoria (PROV) and the National Archives.

-Our virtual reading room offers easy access to archival records for teachers and students, including a wealth of material about First Australians.
+Our learning resources offer easy access to archival records for teachers and students, including a wealth of material about First Australians.

 Useful pages on this website